 Victims must register with the VADOC Victim Services Unit for notifications.
-Once registered, you will receive automated phone, email, TTY, and/or letter notifications from the Victim Information and Notification Everyday (VINE) system about an offender while they are in state custody.
+Once registered, you will receive automated phone, text, email, TTY, and/or letter notifications from the Notification and Assistance for Victim Inclusion (NAAVI) system about an inmate while they are in state custody.

-Please note that the VADOC’s VINE notification service is not connected to VINE notifications at local jails.
-You must register directly with the VADOC to receive notifications about offenders under state custody.
+Please note that the VADOC’s NAAVI notification service is not connected to VINE notifications at local jails.
+You must register directly with the VADOC to receive notifications about inmates under state custody.

 The registration form is also available in Spanish.